 The 1080p model of the Envy 13 also gets 11+ hours of battery life while both the FHD and 4K display options are bright and vivid.
 So unless you need a Thunderbolt 3 port (see Spectre x360), the Envy 13 should be at the top of your buying list.

-We recommend buying the Spectre x360 13 over the Envy 13 if you have the money, especially if you need the flexible design.
-In fact, the Spectre x360 13 is the best HP laptop if you want a convertible notebook.
-If you need the best display quality, we also reviewed the Spectre x360 13 OLED, just keep in mind that you won't get the best battery life.
+We recommend buying the Spectre x360 14 over the Envy 13 if you have the money, especially if you need the flexible design.
+In fact, the Spectre x360 14 is the best HP laptop if you want a convertible notebook.
+Sure, it has a few faults, but those are easily forgotten once you get this beauty in your hands.

 We've always been fans of HP's Spectre x360 laptops, but the latest releases take the flagship line to the next level.
 The 15-inch version with an OLED display has the same stunning design as its smaller counterpart, but the Core i7-8750H CPU and GeForce GTX 1050Ti GPU it packs offer significantly better performance.